What are the Tax Responsibilities of LLP Members?

 In addition, each member shall file a tax return annually and pay National Insurance contributions (NIC) alongside Income Tax on their income.

-Income tax on LLP members:
+Learning the income tax on LLP members:

 More specifically, the total amount of tax payable depends on which income tax band the individual member’s income falls in.